skermiebroTech/AppleLaptopScript/README.md

 -- Set volume to 70%
 set volume output volume 70

--- Play sound to test speakers do shell script "afplay -v 0.5 /Volumes/MACOSSCRIPT/WindowsXPStartup.wav"
+-- Play sound to test speakers.
+Change this if using a dif location for audio file do shell script "afplay -v 0.5 /Volumes/MACOSSCRIPT/WindowsXPStartup.wav"

 -- Open Camera